xoap-io/xoap-powershell-dsc-module-template/Readme.md

-# XOAPApplicationPackagingDSC
+# XOAPModuleTemplateDSC

-This module contains DSC resources for the configuration of a Windows node, that can be used to package applications with the PSADT.
+This repository is a template that can be used as a starting point for creating new DSC modules and resources.

 ## Code of Conduct